Apple may steal Netflix streaming crown, but only for a year

 Whereas Netflix in the past took content from a wide range of studios and networks, now many of them will have their own streaming services and keep franchises like, for example, the Marvel cinematic universe, to themselves.

-But that still leaves it way short of the 700 separate shows Netflix made last year, including dozens in the U.S. list of top 100 most-watched.
-The streaming pioneer also reportedly plans to up spending to US$15 billion this year https://www.wsj.com/articles/netflix-splurges-on-big-budget-movies-11564417323.
+But that still leaves it way short of the 700 separate shows Netflix made last year, including dozens in the US list of top 100 most-watched.
+The streaming pioneer also reportedly plans to up spending to US$15 billion this year

 "Apple is primarily focused on selling subscriptions to other services (e.g. HBO, Showtime) and modestly focused on original content," said Daniel Morgan, a portfolio manager at Synovus Trust Company in Atlanta who currently owns Apple shares.